MinCarissa/Projects/README.md

-# Project: Spam Detection using text classification based on Natural Language Processing (NLP) technique
+# Project -- Spam Detection using Text Classification based on Natural Language Processing (NLP) Technique

 This project